Neuro-Oncology Department

 Support for patients with brain tumours

-The Neuro Oncology Clinical Nurse Specialist Team is a dedicated team of nurses who specialise in offering patient centred care to patients and their families from diagnosis and throughout their journeys.
+The brain tumour clinical nurse specialist team is a dedicated team of nurses who specialise in offering patient centred care to patients and their families from diagnosis and through their journey.

-- To provide emotional, psychological, practical and discharge support
+- ·To provide emotional, psychological, practical and discharge support

 - To facilitate referrals to other health care professionals including:

-- Benefits advice and social service referrals
+- Benefits advice and social services referrals

-- Community Macmillan and district nurse
+- Community Macmillan and District Nurses

 - Epilepsy specialist nurse